Free service - Available Monday to Friday from 9am until 7pm

 You need to connect to the gas grid

-New homes and business premises need a brand new connection to the gas grid. built a new home or business premises that uses gas, you will need to contact Caden Gas to make a new connection to the National Gas Grid.
-Domestic connections take around 5 working days to receive a quotation and around 2 weeks to get a plan date.
-Average time from connection to payment is approximately 6 weeks.
+New homes and business premises need a brand new connection to the gas grid.
+As new built home or business premises that uses gas, you will need to contact Northern Gas Network to make a new connection to the National Gas Grid.
+Domestic connections take around 5 working days to receive a quotation and around 2 weeks to get a planned date.
+The average time from connection to payment is approximately 6 weeks.
 You can expect a new domestic connection to cost around £585 excluding VAT.
 However, this drops to £358 if you do your own digging, and £314 if there is no private land.

 Visit Northern Gas Networks’ Connections page or call 0800 040 7766 to get connected.